 - Max – 10″ – Used only on houses built 1990s or later

-All measurements are horizontally on the face of the brick, the longest aspect.
+All measurements indicate the horizontal face of the brick, the longest aspect.

-Typically the older bricks are more commonly available because there are fewer varieties and the types are more widespread.
-Modern brick manufacturers are making new kinds of brick every year so it’s getting harder to find suitable replacement bricks for buildings less than 30 years old.
+Typically the older bricks are more commonly available because there are fewer varieties and they are used widely.
+But manufacturers are making new kinds of brick every year, so it’s getting harder to find suitable replacement bricks for buildings less than 30 years old.
 There are so many new varieties of bricks being pumped out than the suppliers are having difficulty stocking all the possible variations.

-In certain cases we can moderately change the colour or hue of a brick in order to provide a closer match.
-We usually only do this for bricks that are in a prominent location, or on bricks where the match is perfect except for the colour.
+In certain cases we can moderately change a brick colour to get a closer match.
+We usually only do this for bricks that are in a prominent location, or on bricks where the match is perfect except for colour.

-The brick on the top has been tinted a darker red in order to match more closely.
+The brick on the top has been tinted a darker red to match the existing bricks more closely.